About The Team

 There are two 1m springboards, a 3m springboard (by Duraflex), a 3m platform and a 5m platform.
 Click here to see pictures of the facilities.
 There is also a bubble machine under each board, which helps in training sessions.
 As the diver executes a new or complex dive, air is released from the bottom of the pool, rising to the surface as large bubbles that break the water and cushion the landing.
 A small constant stream of bubbles can also be used to break the surface resulting in increased visibility of the water whilst spinning through the air.

-As of early 2008, the centre also has a time delay replay system installed on poolside.
+The centre also has a time delay replay system installed on poolside.
 This allows divers to view their dives immediately after executing them.
 Sessions can also be recorded from this machine for review at a later date (subject to diver/parental approval).